Bill Text: CA SB1006 | 2023-2024 | Regular Session | Amended

 (1) California must dramatically increase the capacity of its electrical transmission and distribution systems to meet the goals of Section 454.53 and to decarbonize its economy.

-(3) California transmission utilities and the Independent System Operator are not may not be fully using available technology that can quickly and cost-effectively increase transmission capacity.
+(3) California transmission utilities and the Independent System Operator can jointly explore opportunities to advance technologies that may quickly and cost effectively increase transmission capacity.

 (5) The benefits of these technologies include lower electricity rates, less wildfire risk, increased reliability, less transmission line congestion, less curtailment of renewable generation resources, and increased capacity to interconnect new renewable generation, storage, and other zero-carbon resources.